rocherbpb/Barcoding/index.md

 multi-rate Poisson Tree Processes ([mPTP](https://github.com/Pas-Kapli/mptp)) is a tree-based or “phylogeny-aware” method that uses differences in mutation rate in a phylogenetic tree to resolve interspecific and intraspecific diversity.
 The phylogeneitc trees reconstructed above can be used as the input tree for this analysis.
 The analysis requires a strictly bifurcating tree, so a Maximum-likelihood tree from IQ-Tree or a Bayesian tree set with Contype=Allcompat from MrBayes is suitable.
 Minimum branch length was estimated (--minbr_auto) to control for enforced non-zero branch lengths.

 #### RESL
+Refined Single Linkage (RESL) clusters sequences into operational taxonomic units (OTUs) using a graph analytical approach ([Ratnasingham & Hebert, 2013](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0066213)).
+Analysis was based on a p-distance matrix using the BOLD aligner, implemented in the [Barcode of Life Data (BOLD) Data System v4](http://www.boldsystems.org).